 In the midst of Thanksgiving with family, office holiday parties, Christmas with your loved ones, and New Year’s bashes with friends, the final two months of the year can feel like an endless party.
 And unfortunately, it’s easier than you think to forget how to be a standout guest.
 Yes, everyone knows the basics of how not to be a total Grinch, but it’s easy to accidentally be a terrible guest without even knowing it.
 Luckily, we have all of the tips, tricks and guidelines of basic etiquette for being the best holiday guest ever.

-Did you know you technically have just 24 hours to RSVP?
-It’s true!
-Everything at parties, from the amount of space provided to the amount of food and alcohol, depends on numbers.
+Did you know you technically have just a day or so to RSVP?
+It’s true.
+Everything at parties, from the amount of space provided to the food and alcohol, depends on numbers.
 Sending your RSVP in early is particularly important during the holidays, when both guests and hosts have packed schedules.

 Remember how everything at parties comes down to numbers?
 That’s why you don’t just bring a random friend along as a plus-one.
 If you really want to bring someone along, ask your host when you RSVP, but whether you can bring a guest or not is entirely at the host’s discretion.